ColinConwell/CocoPack/docs/source/user/installation.rst

 .. code-block:: bash

+    # First, clean up shell script wrappers
+    cocopack uninstall-scripts

+    # Then uninstall the Python package
     pip uninstall cocopack

 You should also remove any references to cocopack commands from your ``.bashrc`` or ``.zshrc``.

+Note: When you run ``pip uninstall cocopack``, the package will attempt to automatically clean up shell script wrappers, but it's recommended to run the explicit uninstall command first to ensure all wrappers are properly removed.